wombleton/gitlaw-nz/acts/G/Government Communications Security Bureau Act 2003.md

 *   (1) A person who is or was an employee of the Bureau may not disclose or use any information gained by or conveyed to the person through the person's connection with the Bureau except in the strict course of the person's official duties or as authorised by the Minister.

-    (2) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $2,000 who contravenes subsection (1).
+    (2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $2,000 who contravenes subsection (1).

-    Compare: 1969 No 24 [s 12A(1), (4)][50]
+    Compare: 1969 No 24 [s 12A(1), (4)][51]

+    Section 11(2): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Annual report

-*   (1) As soon as practicable after each year ending on 30 June, the Director must deliver to the Minister a report on the activities of the Bureau during that year as if it were an annual report under the [Public Finance Act 1989][51].
+*   (1) As soon as practicable after each year ending on 30 June, the Director must deliver to the Minister a report on the activities of the Bureau during that year as if it were an annual report under the [Public Finance Act 1989][52].

-    (2) When the Minister receives a copy of a report under subsection (1), the Minister must, without delay, submit a copy of the report to the members of the Intelligence and Security Committee established under the [Intelligence and Security Committee Act 1996][52].
+    (2) When the Minister receives a copy of a report under subsection (1), the Minister must, without delay, submit a copy of the report to the members of the Intelligence and Security Committee established under the [Intelligence and Security Committee Act 1996][53].

     (3) Within 30 sitting days after receiving the report under subsection (1), the Minister must present to the House of Representatives a copy of the report that accords with any directions given under subsection (4), and includes---